pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

 overview:
     title: The fastest way to go from code to cloud
     description: |
-        [Pulumi Deployments](/docs/pulumi-cloud/deployments/) is a new feature that automates the execution of your Pulumi programs in a secure, hosted environment.
-Deploy any stack with a click of a button, `git push`, or API call.
-Available in preview today.
+        [Pulumi Deployments](/docs/pulumi-cloud/deployments/) lets you deploy infrastructure to any cloud using GitHub pull requests or simple API calls.
+You don't have to install and configure the Pulumi CLI because Pulumi Deployments executes Pulumi commands in [Pulumi Cloud](/product/pulumi-cloud/).
+Available now in preview.

 quotes:
     items: